“It could have gone unnoticed without Buildie” – Buildie helps tackle quality defects at Finland’s largest environmental investment worksite

 The problem with photography documentation, on the other hand, has traditionally been that the photos have not been taken so systematically that they could have been used to monitor the progress of the site, at least not in real-time.
 When there are several contractors, the quality of the documentation has also varied and the documents have been scattered around.

-– If something has had to be checked in the documentation, a considerable amount of hassle has been created when searching for photos in the mixed archives of the subscriber, supervisor and contractors, Männynsalo says.
+– If something has had to be checked in the documentation, a considerable amount of hassle has been created when searching for photos in the mixed archives of the developer, supervisor and contractors, Männynsalo says.

 In the Sulkavuori transmission line projects, these problems were solved with Buildie, which quickly became a key way to share information between the various actors in the project and the construction sites.